servedsmart/servedsmart.com/content/terms/privacy-policy/index.en.md

 ### F. Right to Opt-Out

 REPLACE_ME_COMPANY_NAME does not sell or share personal information.
-In case your data is sold or shared you can make use of your right to opt-out of the sale or sharing of personal information by submitting your request through the link on our website.
+In case your data is sold or shared you can make use of your right to opt-out of the sale or sharing of personal information by sending an email to [privacy@servedsmart.com](mailto:privacy@servedsmart.com).

 ### G. Right to Non-Discrimination